wiremock/wiremock.org/_site/docs/multi-domain-mocking.md

 ## Configuring for other Java

-To use this mode from Java code we:
+To use this mode from Java code:

 1. Create and start a `WireMockServer` instance with browser proxying enabled.
-2. Ensure our HTTP client (the one used by our app to talk to the API we're mocking) honours the system properties relating to proxy servers
+2. Ensure our HTTP client (the one used by our app to talk to the API we're mocking) honours the system properties relating to proxy servers.
 3. Set the proxy properties using `JvmProxyConfigurer` before each bit of work and unset them afterwards.
 4. Specify the host name we're targeting when creating stubs.